scalacenter/advisoryboard/attendees.md

 ## Sponsors

 Each Advisory Board Sponsor nominates a representative to the board.
+(Sometimes two, to ensure coverage; but they share one vote.)

 The current representatives are:

- - 47 Degrees: Maureen Elsberry
+ - 47 Degrees: Maureen Elsberry / Diego E. Alonso Blas
  - Goldman Sachs: Alex Hurst / Graham Griffiths
  - Lightbend: Adriaan Moors
  - Lunatech: Chris Kipp